otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 ### 1.5 HATEOAS

-**Hypermedia As The Engine Of Application State (HATEOAS)** is a REST constraint where the server provides hypermedia links in its responses, allowing clients to discover available resources and actions dynamically - without needing prior knowledge of the API structure.
+**Hypermedia As The Engine Of Application State (HATEOAS)** is a REST constraint where the server provides hypermedia links in its responses, allowing clients to discover available resources and actions dynamically without needing prior knowledge of the API structure.

-For example, a `GET /api/users` response might include links to view, update, or delete each user.

 📖 Reference: [restfulapi.net - HATEOAS](https://restfulapi.net/hateoas)